Prisoners and guards agree about federal coronavirus response: ‘We do not feel safe’

 Covid-19 cases are proportionally higher and have spread faster in prisons than in the outside population, said Brendan Saloner, an associate professor at Johns Hopkins Bloomberg School of Public Health who is studying the issue.
 Saloner told The Post federal public defenders contacted his team with troubling details from clients.
 “Their contention is that it’s worse in the BOP than in the state prisons,” he said.

-People inside the facilities aren’t the only ones at risk from an outbreak, Saloner added; as seen with other congregant facilities such as nursing homes, outbreaks in a prison inevitably spread back outside through staff, vendors and furloughed prisoners.
+People inside the facilities aren’t the only ones at risk from an outbreak, Saloner added; as seen with other congregant facilities such as nursing homes, outbreaks in prisons inevitably spread back outside through staff, vendors and furloughed prisoners.

 “Prison isn’t Vegas — what happens there doesn’t stay in there,” he said.